SDFIdk/ea-modelling-tools-javascript/src/README.md

  - square brackets (`[]`): matches any single character within the list that is enclosed within brackets, and can be used anywhere in the pattern string.
  - exclamation mark (`!`): matches any single character not in the list that is enclosed within the square brackets.
  - hyphen (`-`): matches any one of a range of characters that is enclosed within the square brackets.

+### export-eamt-scripts

+Exports the EAMT scripts

+Exports the scripts in the EAMT scripts groups as

+1. a EA reference data file for import in another EA instance
+2. seperate script files
+3. a separate README.md file, containing the documentation extracted from the scripts

+The scripts should be saved in folder `ea-modelling-tools-javascript/src`.